shubham-sudo/rocksdb/examples/README.md

 Ensure that you have modified all these files and included them in your project.

 ## Algorithm
+we present the Range Query Driven Compaction algorithm, an efficient approach to manage data in a multi-level storage system.
+This algorithm operates on file metadata to identify the relevant files that can be compacted within a specific key range and triggers a manual compaction process accordingly.

+The algorithm iterates over all files in each level, comparing them against the provided start and end keys for range query.
+By executing this process, the algorithm ensures that only the necessary files are compacted, leading to optimized storage and improved query performance.
+An overview of this operation can be observed in Figures.
+To utilize this algorithm, it must be explicitly called by the application or user, providing them with greater control over the compaction process.

+One of the key benefits of this algorithm is that developers who are aware of the potential gains from its implementation can easily integrate it into their applications.
+By understanding the underlying queries and advantages, developers can make informed decisions about when to trigger the algorithm, leading to a better overall system performance.

 ![Initial State](LSM1.png)
 ![After Compaction](LSM2.png)

+Additionally, the algorithm will eventually support adjustable threshold settings.
+This feature, once implemented, can allow developers to set a threshold for range query driven compaction, ensuring that the process is only initiated when the specified conditions are met.
+This flexibility enables more precise control over the compaction process, ultimately contributing to a more efficient and effective storage system.

+This Range Query Driven Compaction algorithm provides a powerful tool for managing data in multi-level storage systems.
+By offering customizable controls and leveraging file metadata for targeted compaction, this algorithm enables developers to optimize their applications’ performance and storage efficiency.

 ## Dependencies